-INTRODUCTION
+Introduction

 The Citizens' Conversation on Driverless Vehicles was run by Transport for Greater Manchester (TfGM), with support from public participation charity Involve, to explore public perspectives on driverless vehicles.
 It was run for one day on Saturday 19 October 2019 at the Bright Building in Manchester Science Park.

 What is a citizens' conversation?

 A citizens' conversation is a type of deliberative public engagement event which allows members of the public to hear about important issues and explore the key questions raised by these issues.
 Participants deliberate with other members of the public in small table discussions supported by an impartial facilitator.
-Based on their deliberation, participants then make recommendations to the body that commissioned the Citizens' Conversation.
+Based on their deliberation, participants then make recommendations to the body that commissioned the citizens' conversation.
 Why did TfGM run one on driverless vehicles?

 TfGM wants to engage with the public on important issues.
 The development of driverless vehicles could have a profound effect on life in Greater Manchester, potentially having social, economic and environmental impacts.
-That is why TfGM want members of the public to have their say over this potential new technology.
-This citizens' conversation was part of a global series of conversations coordinated by an organisation called Missions Publiques.
-The series is exploring people's views on driverless vehicles across the world.
+That is why TfGM want members of the public to have their say over the potential use of this new technology.
+The Citizens' Conversation was part of a global series of conversations coordinated by an organisation called Missions Publiques.
+The series is exploring people's views on driverless vehicles across the world, using the same content and format in order to allow comparison between different cities.
 The findings from each debate will be gathered together and these will then be shared with local, national and international decision-makers.

 Who attended?

-For this citizens' conversation 57 members of the Greater Manchester public, who were broadly representative of the population of the area, were selected to take part.
-This was done using a process called sortition.
+For this citizens' conversation, 57 members of the Greater Manchester public were selected to take part.
+They were selected using sortition, a process to select a representative but random sample of people..
 They were recruited to be broadly representative of the Greater Manchester public based on age, gender, ethnicity, geography, occupation and disability.
 The full recruitment data is available in the appendix.
+3 charts overleaf.

-Before starting Session 1 participants filled in a pre-event questionnaire which gave a first indication of their perspectives of driverless vehicles.
-The results of this can be seen in the charts above.
+Before starting Session 1, participants filled in a pre-event questionnaire which gave a first indication of their perspectives of driverless vehicles.
+The results of this can be seen in the

 How did this citizens' conversation work?

-Throughout the day participants heard about the possibilities, potential benefits and potential risks of introducing driverless vehicles.
+Throughout the day, participants heard about the possibilities, potential benefits and potential risks of introducing driverless vehicles.
 They deliberated on these issues in order to vote on their preferences and add further detail to explain their choices.
-The day was broken up into five sessions which explored a number of key issues: - Session 1 Your transportation routine today might driverless vehicles affect it? - Session 2 Trust and confidence in automated systems - Session 3 Future Automated Transportation Scenarios - Session 4 Who is in charge? - Session 5 What are the priorities for Transport for Greater Manchester to pilot?
+The day was broken up into five sessions which explored five key questions: - Session 1 Your transportation routine today might driverless vehicles affect it? - Session 2 Trust and confidence in automated systems - Session 3 Future Automated Transportation Scenarios - Session 4 Who is in charge? - Session 5 What are the priorities for Transport for Greater Manchester to pilot?
 During these sessions, participants heard key information and perspectives from people with different views about driverless vehicles and explored different scenarios for implementation.
 They also considered who should be responsible for solving key issues raised by driverless vehicles and which decision-makers were most trusted to do so.
-Participants discussed all of these issues on tables of 5-6 people and were asked to record their views individually by completing various voting forms which asked a wide range of questions.
-They were also asked to come to some conclusions as a table, potentially prompting greater compromise and challenging decisions.
-In this way they produced outputs that reflected their individual perspectives, and they reached conclusions by coming to an agreement with others on their table.
-What does this report do?
+Participants discussed these issues on tables of 5-6 people.
+They were asked to record their views individually by completing various voting forms which asked a wide range of questions.
+They were also asked to come to some conclusions as a table, potentially prompting greater compromise in tackling challenging decisions.
+In this way they, produced outputs that reflected their individual perspectives and reached conclusions by coming to an agreement with others on their table.
+What is the purpose of this report?